ajbanjara/Wireshark/Kerberos.md

 Both MIT and Heimdal Kerberos provide a tool called ktutil.
 It can be used to create a keytab file if you already know the principal's password or Kerberos key.

-Example.
-The following commands create a keytab file for a user in a Windows domain if you know the password.
+First example: the following commands create a keytab file for a user in a Windows domain if you know the password.
 Here the MIT version of ktutil is used.

 ```
 >ktutil